 Flexibility.
 In business, flexibility means the ability to alter operations in response to changes.
 That could mean increasing production volume to meet a rise in demand or introducing new services to meet shifting customer preferences.
 Flexibility as a performance objective can speed up response time, save cost and promote dependability.

 To read more about the 5 performance objectives, we suggest you pick up an introductory business textbook.
 We chose Operations Management 7th Edition by Slack, Brandon-Jones and Johnston (2013).
 You can find it here.
-A business coach can help you identify what the performance objectives are for your business.
+A business coach near me can help you identify what the performance objectives are for your business.

 Related: What is performance coaching?